Aristocrat Leisure’s efforts to establish itself in the real money online gaming space are gathering steam.

 Either way, it looks like Aristocrat plans to start with online versions of its most popular retail titles rather than creating brand new games.
 And why wouldn’t they?

-In particular, it should be a no-brainer for them to bring their Buffalo series of slots to the online casino space.
+In particular, it should be a no-brainer for them to bring their Buffalo series of slots to the online casino space, as well as the Lightning Link slot machine.
 That is, after all, one of the most successful retail slots franchises of all time.
 The only question is whether Aristocrat can steal online players’ attention back from Playtech’s suspiciously-similar title Buffalo Blitz, which has been filling that niche since 2016 in the absence of the real deal.

 Building from Scratch Wasn’t the Plan